fiestalark/Odin-Todo/README.md

 Adding fuzzy search for better matching
 Adding the ability to search by other fields like priority or due date

-Need to make sure counts update when adding a todo
+Need to make sure counts update when adding a todo, in both project list and other places; streamline this somehow